 Healthcare in Belgium

+Expats can take comfort in the fact that the system of healthcare in Belgium is one of the most reputable and reliable in Europe.
 Medical facilities in Belgium adhere to high standards of care and hygiene.
 The country has one of the highest numbers of hospitals and doctors per capita in Europe.

+Private healthcare treatments in Belgium can be prohibitively expensive.
 For this reason, many Belgians and expats supplement their state medical insurance scheme with a private healthcare policy to cover the difference.

 Pharmacies and medicines in Belgium

 Pharmacies in Belgium are plentiful and generally operate during regular working hours.
 Some pharmacies also operate 24 hours a day.
 A list of nearby pharmacies that are open after hours is usually displayed in a closed pharmacy’s window.